 MTCES is committed to bringing first-rate STEM (Science, Technology, Engineering, Mathematics) programming to students at all grade levels.
 We provide all students with invaluable skills and knowledge to prepare them for possible STEM careers in their adult lives.
 MTCES has received the Governor's Thomas Edison Award for Excellence in STEM Education for ten academic years.
 In 2018, junior high science teacher Karen Geiger received the William Dahlgren Award from the Society for the Advancement of Material & Process Engineering (SAMPE) for inspiring students in the math, science, and engineering fields.

 MTCES has embraced the STEAM movement:

 Elementary level teachers create classroom centers using curriculum related iPad apps.
-By introducing Chromebooks into the 4th grade classrooms, we have provided students with faster computers to log in quickly, utilize all Google docs resources, save information on the cloud, and share documents with their classmates and teachers.
+By introducing Chromebooks, we have provided students with faster computers to log in quickly, utilize all Google docs resources, save information on the cloud, and share documents with their classmates and teachers.
 Junior high level students are able to create presentations and share documents promoting collaboration on class projects.
 One such collaboration involves building webpages.
 Students use the webpages to create a profile of themselves for future employment.

 Our students work to understand the mechanics in a few fields of engineering.
 Students in the 5th grade work in small groups using the engineering design program to create inventions for their Invention Convention.
 Their research and design process allows them to create a unique invention and present it at the school convention.
 6th graders use the engineering design program to build bridges that support a 500 gram weight.
 This involves researching bridge types and materials that would allow them to create a functioning bridge.
 MTCES typically partners with local companies that allow students to tour their facilities and learn more about the various jobs available in the field of engineering.